AqwamCreates/DataPredict/docs/API/Models.md

 [QLearningNeuralNetwork](Models/QLearningNeuralNetwork.md) - a.k.a.
 DQN

 [StateActionRewardStateActionNeuralNetwork](Models/StateActionRewardStateActionNeuralNetwork.md) - a.k.a.
-SARSA NN
+Deep SARSA

 [ExpectedStateActionRewardStateActionNeuralNetwork](Models/ExpectedStateActionRewardStateActionNeuralNetwork.md) - a.k.a.
-Expected SARSA NN
+Deep Expected SARSA

 [RecurrentNeuralNetwork](Models/RecurrentNeuralNetwork.md) - a.k.a.
 RNN